oneTRANSPORT/android-one-transport-sdk/extras/documentation/queries_and_cursors.md

 In order to produce a list of rows containing the latest data (from the latest content instance) we need to do a join.
-However, since the content provider interface doesn't allow for join queries like this, we create a SQL view that the content provider can query like a table.
+However, since the content provider interface doesn't allow for join queries like this, we create a SQL view that the content provider can query like a normal table.

         public static final class HertsLatestVariableMessageSign {
             public static final String TABLE_NAME = "herts_latest_variable_message_sign";